Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

   * variable costs of 75,000\$ in phase II and 100,000\$ in phase III,
   * “fixed=FALSE”, i.e. set the function to use fixed treatment effects not modeled on a prior distribution,
   * weight of 0.3 for the prior distribution,
-  * 30 events in phase II and 60 events in phase III.
+  * 30 and 60 events for each treatment effect, respectively.

 Furthermore, use the adjustment method "additive" and set the optimization region for the adjustment parameter $\alpha_CI$ to {0.1, 0.125, ..., 0.5}.